torbjomg/generic-python-template/README.md

 ```

 ### Docker
 This project comes with a Dockerfile and docker-compose templates for run/test/dev.
-Requires docker tp be installed on your system.
+Requires docker to be installed on your system.
 To build the image
 ```bash
 docker build -t generic-python-template .
 ```